ByAUJay

 Putting it all together: minimal rollout plan (2 weeks)

-• Day 6–9: Ship ETH balance change detector with trace attribution on mainnet and snapshot fallback elsewhere; set absolute thresholds + baseline anomaly.
+- Day 6-9: Let's get the ETH balance change detector up on mainnet, complete with trace attribution and a snapshot fallback for other networks.
+We’ll set some absolute thresholds and baseline anomalies too.

 Key references and signatures at a glance